devlemire/node-introduction/README.md

 ### Summary

-In this step, we will use `express.static` to serve up our `index.html` file. `express.static` takes one argument that is the folder you want to server when the server URL is hit.
+In this step, we will use `express.static` to serve up our `index.html` file. `express.static` takes an argument that is the folder location you want to serve when the server URL is hit in a browser.
 Our front-end was made using `create-react-app` which has a production ready build.
 We'll want to server the entire `public/build` folder.

 ### Instructions